 Advanced study of relevant research; its application to nursing.
-Active participation by student in relating theory to clinical practice of nursing in a variety of settings in which psychiatric care is given.
+Active participation by student in relating theory to clinical practice of nursing in a variety of settings in which psychiatric care is given. - P557 Seminar on Current Issues in Psychiatric-Mental Health Nursing (3 cr.)

-P557 Seminar on Current Issues in Psychiatric-Mental Health Nursing (3 cr.)
 Koldjeski

 Roles, functions, and responsibilities of the clinical specialist, consultant, and administrator for patient care.
+Related to hospital settings, clinics, community mental health centers, and psychiatric - patient care.
 Related to hospital settings, clinics, community mental health centers, and psychiatric units in general hospitals.